OpenRailAssociation/osrd/core/README.md

 gradlew.bat shadowJar

 # Run as a RabbitMQ single worker for all infra
+# Point jna.library.path to the directory where libtrain_sim.so is located
+# in case it is not a standard library directory.
-ALL_INFRA=true java -jar build/libs/osrd-all.jar worker --editoast-url http://localhost:8090/
+ALL_INFRA=true java -jar build/libs/osrd-all.jar -Djna.library.path=train-sim/target/debug worker --editoast-url http://localhost:8090/

 # Check that an infra can be loaded
 java -jar build/libs/osrd-all.jar load-infra --path infra.json